Plus98ir/Fortnite_Missions/README.md

 4. Choose a unique username ending in `bot` or `_bot` (e.g., `FortniteAlertsBot`).
 5. Copy the HTTP API Token provided by BotFather.

 > [!WARNING]
 > Keep your bot token secure!
 Do not share it publicly or push it to GitHub.

 ### 🚀 Step 2: Installation & Configuration
 You can easily install and configure the bot using our automated installation script:

+Note: Configuration for Iranian Servers

+If you are hosting the bot on an Iranian server, you will need to configure a proxy.
+Please follow these steps:

+1. Set the Proxy URL
+Open the bot file using your text editor:

+nano /root/fortnite_bot/vbucks_bot.py
+Locate the PROXY_URL variable, enter your proxy details, and uncomment the line by removing the #:

+PROXY_URL = "socks5://username:password@127.0.0.1:port"
+2. Enable the Proxy in the Application
+Scroll down to the if __name__ == '__main__': section and uncomment the following three lines to apply the proxy settings:

+# Uncomment if proxy is needed:
+t_request = HTTPXRequest(proxy=PROXY_URL)
+application = ApplicationBuilder().token(TOKEN).request(t_request).get_updates_request(t_request).

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/Sadiqira/Fortnite_Missions/refs/heads/main/setup.sh)